reilabs/hieratika/docs/ALU Design.md

 LLVM IR has only one generic pointer type - `ptr`, which works as a rough equivalent of the `void *` in C. Type-specific pointers (e.g. equivalent of C's `int *`) existed in LLVM in the past, but are now deprecated.
 Therefore, we expect to see in the input IR only the generic `ptr` pointer.
-This does not translate well to higher-level programming languages.

-No-std Rust support for pointers is twofold:

-- strongly typed smart pointers with the `Box<>` construct, that handle their own memory under the hood,
-- strongly typed raw pointers that can be dereferenced within an `unsafe {}` block.

-Usage of smart pointers translate to multiple LLVM IR instructions, involving heap memory allocation.
-The IR generated from a similar code involving raw pointers is simpler in comparison.
-Both approaches ultimately generate the `ptr` LLVM type.

-The Cairo language operates solely on strongly typed smart pointers.
-There is no raw pointers.
-The `unsafe` keyword is reserved for the future use.

-Based on these observations, ALU operations must be strongly typed, by the limitation of the language they will be implemented in.
-Specifically, we are unable to provide a generic `__llvm_instr_ptr` polyfill for an instruction accepting a single pointer argument, because such construct is not supported by Cairo.
-Instead, we must provide the whole family of polyfills, one for each possible pointer type:

-- `__llvm_instr_pbool`,
-- `__llvm_instr_pi8`,
-- `__llvm_instr_pi16`,
-- `__llvm_instr_pi32`,
-- `__llvm_instr_pi64`,
-- `__llvm_instr_pi128` _(optionally, if a triple supporting 128 bit integers is introduced)_.

-Some of the implementations may be omitted if they do not reflect LLVM IR semantics for a given instruction.

-When the input IR is parsed and a generic pointer is found, its concrete type must be inferred from the context, to allow matching with the proper implementation.
+Based on these observations, ALU operations should be able to accept and return a generic pointer type.
 For example this IR snippet:

 ```llvm
 %num = alloca [4 x i8], align 4
 %_5 = ptrtoint ptr %num to i64, !dbg !13
 ```

-must be mapped to the following implementation: `__llvm_ptrtoint_pi8_i64`, as `num` is a pointer to an array of `i8`.
+must be mapped to the following implementation: `__llvm_ptrtoint_p_to_l`, where `p` and `l` are symbols used by the [name mangling scheme](#name-mangling-scheme) to represent a pointer and a signed 64-bit integer.

 #### Vectors